Data-and-Trust-Alliance/DPS/specification.md

 - **AI**:  Computer systems that can perform tasks typically requiring human intelligence, such as understanding language, recognizing patterns, and making decisions.
 - **Dataset**: A collection of data.
 - **Metadata**: Structured description about a dataset that enable the understanding of that dataset.
-- **Dataset Identifier**: A unique label identifying the provenance metadata of the current dataset
+- **Dataset Identifier**: A unique label identifying the provenance metadata of the current dataset.
-- **Lineage**: Identifiers or pointers of metadata representing the data which comprise the current dataset
+- **Lineage**: Identifiers or pointers of metadata representing the data which comprise the current dataset.
-- **Source**: Identifies the origin (person, organization, system, device, etc.) of the current dataset
+- **Source**: Identifies the origin (person, organization, system, device, etc.) of the current dataset.
-- **Legal Rights**: Identifies the lawful entitlements and protections over data ownership, use, and distribution, ensuring compliance, privacy, and accountability
+- **Legal Rights**: Identifies the lawful entitlements and protections over data ownership, use, and distribution, ensuring compliance, privacy, and accountability.
-- **Privacy and Protection**: Identifies any types of sensitive data associated with the current dataset and any privacy enhancing techniques applied
+- **Privacy and Protection**: Identifies any types of sensitive data associated with the current dataset and any privacy enhancing techniques applied.
-- **Generation Date**: Timestamp marking the creation of the current dataset
+- **Generation Date**: Timestamp marking the creation of the current dataset.
-- **Data Type**: Identifies the data type contained in the current set, and provides insights into how the data is organized, its potential use cases, and the challenges associated with handling and using it
+- **Data Type**: Identifies the data type contained in the current set, and provides insights into how the data is organized, its potential use cases, and the challenges associated with handling and using it.
-- **Generation Method**: Identifies how the data was produced (data mining, machine-generated, IoT sensors, etc.)
+- **Generation Method**: Identifies how the data was produced (data mining, machine-generated, IoT sensors, etc.).
-- **Intended Use and Restrictions**: Identifies the intended use of the data and which downstream audiences should not be allowed access to the current dataset
+- **Intended Use and Restrictions**: Identifies the intended use of the data and which downstream audiences should not be allowed access to the current dataset.

 # 3. Use-Case